tree-stem/techdegree-project-7/README.md

 # Techdegree Project 7
-A gallery app built in React to fetch and parse data.
+A gallery app built with React to fetch and parse data.